 4. Negative brand associations

 Recovering from brand dilution requires a strategic approach.
-Start by revisiting your company’s brand strategy to ensure it aligns with your target audience’s needs and preferences.
+Revisit your company’s marketing strategy to ensure it aligns with your target audience’s needs and preferences.
 Strengthen your brand identity through elements like logos, colors, and visuals that accurately represent your brand.
 Consistency is key, so ensure your brand is consistently used across all touchpoints.
 Improve your product or service quality to deliver exceptional experiences that reinforce positive brand associations.
-Develop targeted marketing campaigns to reconnect with your target audience and address any misconceptions.
+Develop targeted marketing campaigns to reconnect with your target customers and address misconceptions.
 Prioritize delivering a seamless customer experience and continuously monitor and adapt your brand to strengthen its image over time.

 1. Harley-Davidson: In an attempt to expand its customer base, Harley-Davidson launched a line of perfume in collaboration with a fragrance company.
 This extension into a completely unrelated product category diluted the brand’s image and received backlash from loyal motorcycle enthusiasts.

-2. Microsoft: Microsoft, primarily known for its software and technology products, ventured into the smartphone market with the acquisition of Nokia’s mobile division.
+2. Microsoft: Microsoft, primarily known for its software and technology products, ventured into the smartphone market by acquiring Nokia’s mobile division.
 The lack of success in the smartphone market and subsequent discontinuation of the Microsoft Lumia phones contributed to brand dilution and weakened brand perception.